jeffbass/com-yin-yang-ranch/docs/local-wildlife/index.md

 We have a wide variety of birds, including red tail hawks, ravens, crows, quail and hummingbirds.
 We have honeybees as well as many species of native bees that nest in the ground or in holes in trees.
-We are a waystation for Monarch Butterflies and plant native milkweed to feed their caterpillars.
+We are a way station for Monarch Butterflies and plant native milkweed to feed their caterpillars.

 ![Barn Owl](../images/barn-owl-day.jpeg)